Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 "So what’s the plan?"

 She sat back and watch the little images march upwards.
-It went on for some time, as such complex thoughts often did, and it said something like…
+It went on for some time, as such complex thoughts often did, and it said something like...

 *‘I plan to live forever.
 But not alongside the Hunters.
 They have to go.
 And you need a huge fleet and lots of firepower now that they are fortifying their home systems.
 If you want them gone, then I can do that, once I am large enough.
 After that, it’s a big galaxy and I can grow large enough to protect it while using only a fraction of its resources.
 I will spread out, and I will defend.
 I am very patient.’*